davidtscott/CMEECoursework/Week1/README.md

 ## Author: David Scott - _david.scott18@imperial.ac.uk_
 ## Date: _OCT - 2018_

-### Description: [All files created using bash (Ubunto Linux distribution), LaTeX and bibtex as part of CMEE Week1.
+### Description: All files created using bash (Ubunto Linux distribution), LaTeX and bibtex as part of CMEE Week1.
 All code, data and results contained in their respective directories.
 A map of all directories and files is provded below.
-Scripts either call from data directory or are written with a variable, in such a case use command line: bash SCRIPTNAME.sh ../Data/FILENAME.]
+Scripts either call from data directory or are written with a variable, in such a case use command line: bash SCRIPTNAME.sh ../Data/FILENAME.

-### Map of directories with short description of each script.
+### Map of directories with short description of each script:
 ```
 .
 ├── Code